ga-team-earth/e-commerce-frontend/README.md

 - I never know what to purchase for gifts.
 Everyone loves an art print!
 I own several.

+- As a user, I would like to seemlessly navigate through collections of paintings

+- As a user, I would like to be able to read discriptions and outlooks of specific paintings

+- As a user, I would like to save paintings that I like or hope to purchase in my own personal cart or saved list

+- As a user, I would like a quick and easy cart, and checkout process

+- As a user, I would like to possibly look for specific paintings by name, possibly even type or catagory.

+- As a user, I would like to be able to submit my own paintings for review and possible sale *Super Stretch*

 ## MVP
 Build a functioning Art e-commerce app